jgmenu/jgmenu/docs/manual/jgmenu.1.md

 \--config-file=<*file*>
 :   read config file.
 If not specified, the default file
-    ~/.config/jgmenu/jgmenurc will be read
+       ~/.config/jgmenu/jgmenurc will be read.

 \--icon-size=<*size*>
 :   specify icon size (22 by default)
+       If set to 0, icons will not be loaded.

+\--at-pointer
+:   launch menu at mouse pointer

 # CONFIGURATION SETTINGS
 The default configuration file location is ~/.config/jgmenu/jgmenurc